Quantum computational chemistry: Quantum computational chemistry mappings

+Another version of the BK encoding also exists in the literature.
+This is referred to as the BK-tree method, as it takes its inspiration from a classical data structure known as a Fenwick tree~\cite{havlicek2017operator}.
+We explicitly show how to use this mapping with molecules in Sec.~\ref{Sec:illustrate}.
 As with the standard BK mapping, the BK-tree encoding balances how it stores occupation and parity information.
-As a result, it too only requires $O(\log_2 M)$ qubit operations to realise a fermionic operator.
+As a result, it too only requires $\mathcal{O}(\log_2 M)$ qubit operations to realise a fermionic operator, in general.
 However, there are subtle differences between the two mappings.
 It has been noted that the BK-tree mapping produces qubit operators with a greater weight than the standard BK mapping~\cite{openfermionforum}.
 This would suggest that it is less suitable for near-term quantum computation.
 However, the BK-tree mapping also possesses advantages over the standard BK encoding.
 The BK-tree mapping is uniquely defined even when the number of orbitals, $M$, is not a power of 2.
-As a result, when using the BK-tree mapping we are always able to use the qubit reduction by symmetry technique, which is discussed in Sec.~\ref{Subsec:reduction}.
+As a result, when using the BK-tree mapping we are always able to use the qubit reduction by symmetry technique, which we will discuss in Sec.~\ref{Subsec:reduction}.
 We have observed that it is only possible to use this technique with the standard BK mapping when the number of orbitals is a power of two.
 As a result, it is important to consider the benefits of both mappings, before choosing which one to use.
+A further generalisation of the BK-tree encoding is to consider ternary trees~\cite{jiang2019ternary}, which leads to asymptotic reductions in the Pauli weight of Hamiltonian terms.